laurent-martin/aspera-hsts-operations/README.md

 Prerequisites:

-- Get a certificate for that FQDN
+- Get a certificate for that new FQDN
 - Register this FQDN in DNS (A or AAAA record)
 - For convenience, edit the file `aspera_vars.sh` and update the value for `aspera_fqdn`.